Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Guidance for Strong Nominations

-Mandy: For institutions or leaders listening to this and considering a nomination, what advice would you offer to strengthen their submissions?
+Mandy: For institutions or leaders considering a nomination, what advice would you offer to strengthen their submissions?

-1. Be specific about impact: Move beyond high‑level aspirations; share concrete outcomes such as improvements in access, retention, student performance, or digital engagement that resulted from your initiatives.
+Be specific about impact: Share concrete outcomes such as improvements in access or student performance.

-3. Highlight equity and student voice: The most compelling education stories center on learners — especially underrepresented groups — and show how their experience has improved through technology and leadership choices.
+Highlight equity and student voice: Compelling stories center on learners and show how their experiences improved.

-Strong nominations read like concise case studies: they tell us what challenge you faced, what you did, how you did it, and what changed as a result.
+Strong nominations read like concise case studies: they tell us the challenge faced, actions taken, and results achieved.

 How to Get Started